-Hands in spring seeps holding rare 3-toed salamanders and pickerel frogs.
+Hands in spring seeps holding rare 4-toed salamanders and pickerel frogs.
 Hands on tree bark staring closely at tiny clinging spring peeper frogs.
-Hands on trees navigating tufts of hills in the forested wetland.
-Hands on binoculars gazing at massive heron nests in a rare rookery.
+Hands holding tree bark gazing a hundred feet up at massive 200+ year old Eastern Pine.
+Hands on binoculars gazing at massive heron nests in a rare adjoining rookery.

-Many hundreds of children, college students, and adults of all backgrounds experience - often for the first time - a truly rare and diverse sanctuary hands-on --- and emerge revitalized and with a new love of their natural world.
+Join the many schools and community groups who experience a truly rare and diverse ecosystem hands-on --- and emerge revitalized and with a new love of our natural world.